-Infections in the hospital are caused by viruses, bacteria, or other microorganisms.
-Hospital-acquired infections, also called nosocomial infections, are infections that happen within a hospital.
-According to the CDC, 1 in every 31 patients can get hospital-associated infections.
-The estimated number of infection cases each year is 1.7 million and accounts for 99,000 deaths per year.
-The amount of human suffering and financial losses due to these infections places an enormous burden on the healthcare system, and on patients.
+Infections are caused by viruses, bacteria, or other microorganisms.
+Hospital-acquired infections, also called nosocomial infections, happen within a hospital.
+According to the CDC, 1 in every 31 patients can get hospital-associated conditions.
+Each year, the estimated number of infection cases is 1.7 million and accounts for 99,000 deaths per year.
+The amount of human suffering and financial loss due to these infections places an enormous burden on the healthcare system and patients.

 32% of hospital-acquired infections are urinary tract infections, 22% are surgical site infections, 15% are lung infections, and 14% are bloodstream infections.

 Catheter-associated urinary tract infections

 Urinary tract infections (UTIs) are the most common type of hospital-acquired infection.
 75% of UTIs are associated with the use of a urinary catheter.
 A urinary catheter is a soft tube installed to drain urine from the bladder when the bladder cannot be emptied the natural way.

 There is a 15%-25% chance that you may receive a urinary catheterization during your stay in the hospital.
 This puts you at risk for a UTI.
 If left unaddressed, the infection can travel throughout other areas of the urinary system, including the kidneys, turning it into a more severe condition, the worst of which is sepsis, which can be life-threatening.
 Most UTIs can be treated with antibiotics.

 Surgical site infections

 Surgical site infections (SSIs) occur at the site where the surgery was performed.
 SSIs can involve only the skin, spread into the deeper parts of the skin, organs, or around implanted material.
 SSI develops in 1-3% of the patients who undergo a surgical procedure.
 An SSI may contain pus, have an odor, and be red, painful, and hot to the touch.